This guide shows you how to set up your New-Way Hackintosh from scratch, without using our pre-made templates.

 You should now have a fully working Hackintosh!

-You can now sign into iCloud and start setting up the macOS as your own.
+Now you can sign into iCloud and start setting up the macOS as your own.

 I would highly recommend you creating either a snapshot or a backup of the VM in its current state, should you mess something up.